AlbertStoykov/Nichijou----habit-tracker/README.md

 ## Bugs

-[] Function logs 15 as `fizz` when it should log `fizzbuzz`
+[]

 ## Wins & Challenges

 ### Wins

-* Managed to implement a loop.
+- Managed to implement a loop.
-* Learned how to use modulus operator.
+- Learned how to use modulus operator.

 ### Challenges

-* Realised using return would not log all numbers up to the arguement number.
+- Realised using return would not log all numbers up to the arguement number.